-The particular variety of horsetail that has imposed itself upon my garden is the field horsetail (Equisetum arvense).
-This plant is part of the puzzlegrass family.
+The particular variety of horsetail imposed upon my garden is the field horsetail (Equisetum arvense).
+This plant is part of the puzzle grass family.

 Does the Horsetail Plant Have Any Beneficial Uses?

-Now, in the interests of fairness, I should explain that this bane of my life does have its supporters.
-It is a herb, and in times past was also utilised to:
+Now, in fairness, I should explain that this bane of my life has its supporters.
+The horsetail is a herb, and in times past, was also utilized to: